mohammedimran010/SpringBootWithVue/README.md

 This project demonstartes the basic idea of what Spring Boot and Vue CLI do.

-Vue CLI helps you start a React project very quickly.
+Vue CLI helps you start a VueJS project very quickly.
 It gives you all the basic things you need to get up and running asap.
 Spring boot helps you start and maintain a spring application quickly and easily.

 ## Goals